chenjr0719/AFS-docs/docs/portal/workspace.md

 **Step 3:** Click **SUBSCRIBE**, and we subscribe the ota node successfully.

-Here we subscribe the firehose node.
+Next, we subscribe the firehose node.

 **Step 4:** Click **Catalog**.